 The recipient can receive the file using the following command:

-croc send --text "You're the colour of my life"
+croc send --text "You're the color of my life"

 The recipient can receive the text using the following command:

-Use Croc with Your Own Relay Server to Securely Transfer Files
+Use Croc with Your Relay Server to Securely Transfer Files

-Now, baked into Croc’s configuration is the use of a public relay server that Croc’s creator has set up, but one can set up their relay server and configure croc to use it at runtime.
+Now, baked into Croc’s configuration is using a public relay server that Croc’s creator has set up, but one can set up their relay server and configure croc to use it at runtime.
 To do this requires a one-time setup.

 Then, we point